5 Best Prepaid Cell Phone Plans for 2020

 Ting is one of the best MVNO phone plans to consider as they offer coverage on three networks: Sprint, T-Mobile, and Verizon.
 This provides additional peace of mind in the event one provider experiences outages.

-Like other no-contract cell phone plans, you can bring your own device or buy a new one from Ting.
+Like other no-contract cell phone plans, you can bring your own device or purchase one from Ting.
 If you bring your own phone, their website walks you through setting the device up on their network.

 If you experience challenges, simply click the “no luck” button to receive further assistance.